foopis23/tonelist/README.md

 # Tonelist2
 Tonelist2 is a discord music bot that plays music from youtube and soundcloud.
-It is written with discord.js and lavalink.
+Its written in typescript with discord.js and lavalink.

 ## Features
 - Play music from youtube and soundcloud